nanomarkup/sb/readme.txt

-package app // import "github.com/sapplications/sb/app"
+package sb // import "github.com/sapplications/sb"

-Package app implements a Smart Builder application.
+Package sb implements a Smart Builder application.
 It is the next generation of building applications using independent bussiness components.

 CONSTANTS